Jointly Modeling and Clustering Tensors in High Dimensions: Abstract

 \section{Abstract}

-We consider the problem of jointly modeling and clustering populations of tensors by introducing a flexible high-dimensional tensor mixture model with heterogeneous covariances.
-The proposed mixture model exploits the intrinsic structures of tensor data, and is assumed to have means that are low-rank and internally sparse as well as heterogeneous covariances that are separable and conditionally sparse.
-We develop an efficient high-dimensional expectation-conditional-maximization (\texttt{HECM}) algorithm that breaks the challenging optimization in the M-step into several simpler conditional optimization problems, each of which is convex, admits regularization and has closed-form updating formulas.
-We show that the proposed \texttt{HECM} algorithm, with an appropriate initialization, converges geometrically to a neighborhood that is within statistical precision of the true parameter.
-Such a theoretical analysis is highly nontrivial due to the dual non-convexity arising from both the EM-type estimation and the non-convex objective function in the M-step.
-The efficacy of our proposed method is demonstrated through simulation studies and an application to an autism spectrum disorder study, where our analysis identifies important brain regions for diagnosis.
+We consider the problem of jointly modeling and clustering populations of tensors by introducing a high-dimensional tensor mixture model with heterogeneous covariances.
+To effectively tackle the high dimensionality of tensor objects, we employ plausible dimension reduction assumptions that exploit the intrinsic structures of tensors such as low-rankness in the mean and separability in the covariance.
+In estimation, we develop an efficient high-dimensional expectation-conditional-maximization (\texttt{HECM}) algorithm that breaks the intractable optimization in the M-step into a sequence of much simpler conditional optimization problems, each of which is convex, admits regularization and has closed-form updating formulas. {Our theoretical analysis is challenged by both the non-convexity in the EM-type estimation and having access to only the solutions of conditional maximizations in the M-step, leading to the notion of dual non-convexity.
+We demonstrate that the proposed \texttt{HECM} algorithm, with an appropriate initialization, converges geometrically to a neighborhood that is within statistical precision of the true parameter.
+The efficacy of our proposed method is demonstrated through comparative numerical experiments and an application to a medical study, where our proposal achieves an improved clustering accuracy over existing benchmarking methods.}